 1. Plant Oils

-Add a squirt of oil to all of your meals to boost the calorie content and enhance the flavor.
+Add a squirt of olive oil to your meals to boost the calorie content and enhance the flavor.
 Carry a small travel container of oil or take along the single-serve packets.
 We recommend plant-based oils that are high in healthy monounsaturated fat.

 Calorie Density of Plant Oils (Avocado / Canola / Olive Oil)